CRAFT Flash Fiction Contest

 All entries will also be considered for publication in CRAFT

 - All submissions must be made via Submittable

-All entrants will receive an exclusive digital compilation next spring that includes: the winning pieces, with Benjamin Percy’s introductions and the winners’ craft essays; excerpts from the editors’ choice and finalist pieces; notes from the readers and editors about the reading process; and more
+All entrants will receive an exclusive digital compilation next year that includes: the winning pieces with Leesa Cross-Smith’s introductions and the winners’ craft essays; the editors’ choice winners; excerpts from finalist pieces; and more

 Please, please, double-space your submission and use Times New Roman 12 pt font